wireapp/wire-web-packages/packages/bot-handler-wizard/README.md

 ## @wireapp/bot-handler-wizard

-Add a conversational UI (wizard) handler to a Wire bot instance.
+Add a conversational UI (wizard) to a Wire bot instance.

 **Demo**